dcavar/dcavar.github.io/pubs.md

 - Damir Cavar, Uwe K&uuml;ssner, Dan Tidhar (2000) "From Off-line Evaluation to On-line Selection".
 In: W. Wahlster (ed.)
 Verbmobil: Foundations of Speech to Speech Translation, Springer Verlag. ([Draft PDF](/Pubs/selection.pdf))

 - Damir Cavar, Uwe K&uuml;ssner, Dan Tidhar (2000) "[From Human Evaluation to Automatic Selection of Good Translations](/Pubs/LREC2000.pdf)".
-In: Proceedings of the Second International Conference on Language Resources and Evaluation, LREC 2000 - Workshop on the Evalution of Machine Translation, Athens.
+In: Proceedings of the Second International Conference on Language Resources and Evaluation, LREC 2000 - Workshop on the Evaluation of Machine Translation, Athens.

 - Gisbert Fanselow and Damir Cavar (2000) Remarks on the Economy of Pronunciation.
 Mscr.
 University of Potsdam/Technical University of Berlin.